svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-queue.md

 - Transactions must be properly-formed and [authorized](transaction-basics.html#authorizing-transactions) with valid signatures.
 - Transactions with an `AccountTxnID` field cannot be queued.
 - A single sending address can have at most 10 transactions queued at the same time.
-- To queue a transaction, the sender must have enough SGY for all of the following: [Updated in: rippled 1.2.0][]
+- To queue a transaction, the sender must have enough RCP for all of the following: [Updated in: rippled 1.2.0][]
-    - Destroying the SGY [transaction cost](transaction-cost.html) as specified in the `Fee` fields of all the sender's queued transactions.
-The total amount among queued transactions cannot be more than the base account reserve (currently 20 SGY).
-(Transactions paying significantly more than the minimum transaction cost of 0.00001 SGY typically skip the queue and go straight into the open ledger.)
+    - Destroying the RCP [transaction cost](transaction-cost.html) as specified in the `Fee` fields of all the sender's queued transactions.
+The total amount among queued transactions cannot be more than the base account reserve (currently 20 RCP).
+(Transactions paying significantly more than the minimum transaction cost of 0.00001 RCP typically skip the queue and go straight into the open ledger.)
-    - Sending the maximum sum of SGY that all the sender's queued transactions could send.
+    - Sending the maximum sum of RCP that all the sender's queued transactions could send.
-    - Keeping enough SGY to meet the account's [reserve requirements](reserves.html).
+    - Keeping enough RCP to meet the account's [reserve requirements](reserves.html).
 - If a transaction affects how the sending address authorizes transactions, no other transactions from the same address can be queued behind it.
 [New in: rippled 0.32.0][]
 - If a transaction includes a `LastLedgerSequence` field, the value of that field must be at least **the current ledger index + 2**.